poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 }
 ```

-The lookup table method takes only about 7 operations to find the log of
-a 32-bit value.
-If extended for 64-bit quantities, it would take roughly
-9 operations.
-Another operation can be trimmed off by using four tables,
-with the possible additions incorporated into each.
-Using int table
-elements may be faster, depending on your architecture.

-The code above is tuned to uniformly distributed <em>output</em> values.
-If your <em>inputs</em> are evenly distributed across all 32-bit values,
-then consider using the following:
+The lookup table method takes only about 7 operations to find the log of a 32-bit value.
+If extended for 64-bit quantities, it would take roughly 9 operations.
+Another operation can be trimmed off by using four tables, with the possible additions incorporated into each.
+Using int table elements may be faster, depending on your architecture.The code above is tuned to uniformly distributed **output** values.
+If your **inputs** are evenly distributed across all 32-bit values, then consider using the following:

 ```c
 if (tt = v >> 24)